mjhale/formdelegate/README.md

 # Form Delegate

-[Form Delegate](https://formdelegate.com) is a service that allows users to process and manage form submissions.
+[Form Delegate](https://formdelegate.com) is a service that allows users to process and manage HTML form submissions.
 It is ideal for static websites and in situations where form processing requires considerable effort.